biona001/solveblock-reproducibility/README.md

 ## Running the GhostKnockoff pipeline (for real data and simulated experiments)

 This consisted of 3 steps:
 1. Running `snp_ldsplit` of `bigsnpr` to obtain quasi-independent regions in each chromosome.
-This was carried out in notebooks `GhostKnockoffGWAS-ldsplit-UKB-array-british.ipynb` and `GhostKnockoffGWAS-ldsplit-UKB-array-otherpop.ipynb`
+Note that in our paper this is considered a pre-processing step.
+In any case, this was carried out in notebooks `GhostKnockoffGWAS-ldsplit-UKB-array-british.ipynb` and `GhostKnockoffGWAS-ldsplit-UKB-array-otherpop.ipynb`
 2. Running `solveblock` executable.
 This was done in `GhostKnockoffGWAS-solveblock-UKB.ipynb` and `GhostKnockoffGWAS-solveblock-UKB-otherpop.ipynb`
 3. Running the `GhostKnockoffGWAS` executable
     + For simulated experiments, see [Simulated Experiments](#Simulated-Experiments)
-    + For real data analysis, see [Simulated Experiments](#Simulated-Experiments)
+    + For real data analysis, see [Real data analysis on UKB phenotypes](#Real-data-analysis-on-UKB-phenotypes)

 ## UK Biobank data quanlity control